apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 import "github.com/apache/incubator-yunikorn-scheduler-interface/lib/go/si"

 type SchedulerAPI interface {
 	// Register a new RM, if it is a reconnect from previous RM, cleanup
 	// all in-memory data and resync with RM.
 	RegisterResourceManager(request *si.RegisterResourceManagerRequest, callback ResourceManagerCallback) (*si.RegisterResourceManagerResponse, error)

-	// Update Scheduler status (including node status update, allocation request
+	// Update allocation request
-	// updates, etc.
+	UpdateAllocation(request *si.AllocationRequest) error

+	// Update application request
+	UpdateApplication(request *si.ApplicationRequest) error

+	// Update node info
-	Update(request *si.UpdateRequest) error
+	UpdateNode(request *si.NodeRequest) error

-	// Notify scheduler to reload configuration and hot-refresh in-memory state based on configuration changes ReloadConfiguration(clusterID string) error
+	// Notify scheduler to reload configuration and hot-refresh in-memory state based on configuration changes UpdateConfiguration(clusterID string) error
 }

 // RM side needs to implement this API type ResourceManagerCallback interface {

+	//Receive Allocation Update Response
+	UpdateAllocation(response *si.AllocationResponse) error

+	//Receive Application Update Response
+	UpdateApplication(response *si.ApplicationResponse) error

+	//Receive Node Update Response
+	UpdateNode(response *si.NodeResponse) error

+	// Run a certain set of predicate functions to determine if a proposed allocation
+	// can be allocated onto a node.
+	Predicates(args *si.PredicatesArgs) error

+	// RM side implements this API when it can provide plugin for reconciling
+	// Re-sync scheduler cache can sync some in-cache (yunikorn-core side) state changes
+	// to scheduler cache (shim-side), such as assumed allocations.
-	RecvUpdateResponse(response *si.UpdateResponse) error
+	ReSyncSchedulerCache(args *si.ReSyncSchedulerCacheArgs) error

+	// This plugin is responsible for transmitting events to the shim side.
+	// Events can be further exposed from the shim.
+	SendEvent(events []*si.EventRecord)

+	// Scheduler core can update container scheduling state to the RM,
+	// the shim side can determine what to do incorporate with the scheduling state

+	// update container scheduling state to the shim side
+	// this might be called even the container scheduling state is unchanged
+	// the shim side cannot assume to only receive updates on state changes
+	// the shim side implementation must be thread safe UpdateContainerSchedulingState(request *si.UpdateContainerSchedulingStateRequest)

+	// Update configuration
+	UpdateConfiguration(args *si.UpdateConfigurationRequest) *si.UpdateConfigurationResponse
 }
 ```